Juniper/terraform-provider-mist/docs/resources/org_networktemplate.md

 - `networks` (Attributes Map) Property key is network name (see [below for nested schema](#nestedatt--networks))
 - `ntp_servers` (List of String) List of NTP servers specific to this device.
 By default, those in Site Settings will be used
 - `ospf_areas` (Attributes Map) Junos OSPF areas (see [below for nested schema](#nestedatt--ospf_areas))
 - `port_mirroring` (Attributes Map) Property key is the port mirroring instance name. `port_mirroring` can be added under device/site settings.
 It takes interface and ports as input for ingress, interface as input for egress and can take interface and port as output.
-A maximum 4 port mirrorings is allowed (see [below for nested schema](#nestedatt--port_mirroring))
+A maximum 4 mirroring ports is allowed (see [below for nested schema](#nestedatt--port_mirroring))
 - `port_usages` (Attributes Map) Property key is the port usage name.
 Defines the profiles of port configuration configured on the switch (see [below for nested schema](#nestedatt--port_usages))
 - `radius_config` (Attributes) Junos Radius config (see [below for nested schema](#nestedatt--radius_config))
 - `remote_syslog` (Attributes) (see [below for nested schema](#nestedatt--remote_syslog))
 - `remove_existing_configs` (Boolean) By default, when we configure a device, we only clean up config we generate.
 Remove existing configs if enabled
 - `snmp_config` (Attributes) (see [below for nested schema](#nestedatt--snmp_config))
-- `switch_matching` (Attributes) Defines custom switch configuration based on different criterias (see [below for nested schema](#nestedatt--switch_matching))
+- `switch_matching` (Attributes) Defines custom switch configuration based on different criteria (see [below for nested schema](#nestedatt--switch_matching))
 - `switch_mgmt` (Attributes) Switch settings (see [below for nested schema](#nestedatt--switch_mgmt))
 - `vrf_config` (Attributes) (see [below for nested schema](#nestedatt--vrf_config))
 - `vrf_instances` (Attributes Map) Property key is the network name (see [below for nested schema](#nestedatt--vrf_instances))

 ### Read-Only

-- `id` (String) Unique ID of the object instance in the Mist Organnization
+- `id` (String) Unique ID of the object instance in the Mist Organization

 <a id="nestedatt--acl_policies"></a>
 ### Nested Schema for `acl_policies`